furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   pleased with the quiet response from the sleepy Moon Gang bangs his great chest and bawls from his fat beard, 'Who looks after you hey?
-Gethen’s taking the River Gang back into Parkside today!‘ Jeering and cheering, Parkside filled in all black on the map because it is Once Burned, Twice Burned, Who-knows-how-many-times Burned and standing in the middle of it, the White Tower.
+Gethen’s taking the River Gang back into Parkside today!'
+Jeering and cheering, Parkside filled in all black on the map because it is Once Burned, Twice Burned, Who-knows-how-many-times Burned and standing in the middle of it, the White Tower.